ARU-Bioinf-IBDS/prac-E/README.md

-# Exercise C: Conditional tests and loops.
+# Exercise D: Writing your own function

 Before starting this exercise you should work through